sergi/go-diff/README.md

 ## Copyright and License

 go-diff is licensed under the [MIT License](http://www.opensource.org/licenses/MIT) (a.k.a. the Expat License) which is included here in the [LICENSE](/LICENSE) file.
-Diff, Match and Patch Library

-This Go version of Diff, Match and Patch Library is licensed under

 Go version of Diff, Match and Patch Library